Botanical Name: Zea mays

 Row Spacing: 24"–36"

 Thinning: When 4" tall, thin to 1 every 12"

-Harvesting: Corn is ready about 3 weeks after the silks appear.
+Harvesting: Sweet corn is ready about 3 weeks after the silks appear.
 Harvest when the silks are brown, but not dried, and the husks are dark green; ears should be plump, and rounded rather than pointed at the tip.
 To test for ripeness, gently pull back the husk and pop a kernel; the liquid should be whitish; if it is still clear, ears are not quite ready.